fitzterra/FoamBot/README.md

 robots using various sensors and control mechanisms.

-The idea is to create a type of robot control OS (ideas are still forming in my head on what exactly this will be) based on a preemtive task based control allocation system which will allow inputs (sensors, controls) and outputs (stearing, indicators, actuators, etc) to be plugable.
+The idea is to create a type of robot control OS (ideas are still forming in my head on what exactly this will be) based on a non-preemtive task based control allocation system which will allow inputs (sensors, controls) and outputs (stearing, indicators, actuators, etc) to be plugable.